miles52100/notes/technology_notes/ssh.md

 Within these files you can set configuration options, such as allowing `X11Forwarding`, `PermitRootLogin`, etc.

+To set values in the server configuration file for OpenSSH.
+Read the man page `man 5 sshd_config` In particular try to avoid editing the `/etc/sshd/sshd_config` file directly.
+Instead, create your settings a separate file stored in `/etc/sshd/sshd_config.d/` It doesn't matter what you call the file as the first line in the system wide config file (the one you should avoid editing directly) is

+`Include /etc/ssh/sshd_config.d/*`

+For most settings the first key value pair seen is the one used, unless it's a multi-value key such as `HostKey`.

 ### SSH server logging

 Logging - SSH server uses the `syslog` subsystem for logging.
 Manyways to configure `syslog`.
 Many enterprises collect syslog data into their centralised SIEM (Security Incident and Event Management) system.
 Most systems, `syslog` is configured to log SSH-related messages be default into files under `/var/log/.` It's strongly advised to set the logging level, in the SSH server config file, to `VERBOSE`, so that fingerprints for SSH key access get properly logged.

+### SSH Host keys

+Each host (i.e., computer) should have a unique host key.
+Sharing host keys is strongly not recommended.

+In OpenSSH, host keys are usually stored in `/etc/ssh` directory, in files that start `ssh_host_<rsa/dsa/ecdsa/ed25519>_key`

+**They are normally generated automatically when OpenSSH is first installed.**

+If needed, use `ssh-keygen` to generate them or replace them.

+### Host Certificates

+Some SSH implementations support using certificates for authenticating hosts.
+`Tectia SSH` supports standards-compliant `X.509` certs for host authentication.
+This allows the host certs to be generated and managed using normal cert management tools in an enterprise.

+OpenSSH only supports its own proprietary certificate format.
+Using them requires developing and maintaining internal tools to host certs.

+The reference to server SSH says using host certs instead of host keys is 'generally strongly recommended'
 ## References

 * [OpenSSH](https://www.openssh.com/)